KyleMarshall23/Kyle-Marshall-Portfolio/README.md

 - **Real-World Application:** This project provided me with hands-on experience in handling OAuth tokens, session management, and working with RESTful APIs, all while ensuring a smooth and user-friendly interface.

 🔗 **[Watch the Video](https://youtu.be/hxVZ_CK-Phs)**
-*Watch the video to see the Spotify Playlist Compiler in action.*
+*Follow the link to see the Spotify Playlist Compiler in action.*
 ---

 ## 🛠️ Software & Technologies